philipjhj/TDP-MSRC-AI-Challenge/README.md

 More information can be found in the [Documentation](https://github.com/philipjhj/TDP-MSRC-AI-Challenge/blob/master/Documentation.md)-file.
+## Demo
+See a [video here](INSERT VIDEO LINK HERE) demonstrating our agent in action.

+## Results
+Our results based on the *pig_chase_eval_sample.py* script can be seen [here](https://malmo-leaderboard.azurewebsites.net/).
+The experiment name matches the method used.
+A few details on the results are given here:

+* **Guided Danish Puppet** Setting the threshold of trust to 60% positive moves turned out extremely well when playing with the PigChaseAgent.
+We achieved one of the highest scores of all the participants with this simple approach.
+* **Stringless Danish Puppet**

-## Future Work
+## Other Notes

+* We realized that the MineCraft server allows for the agents to strafe, and we allowed our agent to take advantage of this.
+* Since the pig might be in a position where it is impossible to catch, we implemented the option for our agent to wait until it moved to a better position

+## Improvements and future work

-* Use the standstil and bad_guy (heading directly for the exit) agents from the ChallengerFactory
+* Use the standstil and bad_guy (heading directly for the exit) agents from the implemented ChallengerFactory
+* Design better features and generate better training data for the HMM